 Doctor of Pharmacy

 Effective September 2017.

-The College of Pharmacy and Nutrition will launch a Doctor of Pharmacy (PharmD) four-year program in fall 2017 to replace the Bachelor of Science in Pharmacy as the first professional degree required to practice as a licensed pharmacist.
+The College of Pharmacy and Nutrition launched a Doctor of Pharmacy (PharmD) four-year program in fall 2017 to replace the Bachelor of Science in Pharmacy as the first professional degree required to practice as a licensed pharmacist.
 The new degree program has been passed by the Board of Governors, University Council and confirmed by University Senate.

 The Doctor of Pharmacy program of the College of Pharmacy and Nutrition of the University of Saskatchewan has been awarded Provisional Accreditation by the Canadian Council for Accreditation of Pharmacy Programs for the four year term 2017-2021.

 Candidates for admission must have completed 60 credit units (or equivalent) by April 30 of the year admission is desired.
 The coursework must include 24 credit units taken at least one academic year (September to April).

 The following courses (or equivalent) are included in the 60 credit units: